 Gangs and Gang Crime

-Research and Evaluation on Gangs and Gang Violence (pdf, 41 pages).
+NIJ has released the fiscal year 2019 solicitation Research and Evaluation on Gangs and Gang Violence (pdf, 42 pages)

 Gang members engage in a higher level of serious and violent crime than their non-gang-involved peers.
 Research about gangs is often intertwined with research about gun violence and drug crime.
 It is clear that gangs, guns, drugs and violence are interconnected.